The Rooney Rule

 Chicago Bears running backs coach Jennifer King.
 (AP/Todd Rosenberg)

 The committee’s initial focus was on the historically low number of minorities in head coaching positions.
-The policy originally required every team with a head coaching vacancy to interview at least one or more diverse candidates before making a new hire.
+The policy originally required every team with a head coaching vacancy to interview at least one or more minority candidates before making a new hire.

 NFL Diversity and Inclusion Efforts